Carried by the River, a New Original Play by Diana Tso + Directed by William Yong, is Coming to Tarragon

 Poster image photographed by Jason George

 Carried by the River, an original play by Diana Tso 曹楓, is a transformative journey about Kai, a young Asian woman raised in Canada, who uncovers a life-altering truth after her mother’s passing and embarks on a trip to China.
 The production, which touches on themes of memory and and identity, features performances by Shiong-en Chan, emerging dancer Tai Wei Foo 符岱微, and music by Alice Ping Yee Ho 何冰頤.
-Directed and choreographed by William Yong 楊漢源, the play will be staged at Tarragon Extraspace from March 8 to 23, 2025.
+Directed and choreographed by William Yong 楊漢源, the play is now running at Tarragon Extraspace from March 8 to 23, 2025.

 Synopsis